SrushtiKhare/EXCEL/README.md

 - 🌍 Sales by Region
 - 🛒 Sales by Product Category
 - 📅 Monthly Sales Trend
+- 📈 Profit by Region
-- 🎛️ Interactive Region & Category Filters
+- 🎛️ Interactive Slicers

 ---